-Introduction to Dermatology (DER601): This course familiarizes participants with the basic subject of dermatology and the most common terminology.
-Students will be introduced to the subject of dermatology, subspecialties in dermatology, structure of the skin (basic anatomy and physiology), terminology (primary and secondary cutaneous lesions), and examples of the most common dermatological conditions;
+Introduction to Dermatology (DER601): The aim of the course is to familiarize participants with the basic subject of dermatology and the most common terminology.
+Students will be introduced to the subject of dermatology, subspecialties in dermatology, structure of the skin (basic anatomy and physiology), terminology (primary and secondary cutaneous lesions), and examples of the most common dermatological conditions.

 Skin Anatomy and Histology (DER602): This course familiarizes students with the structure and morphology of the skin and its appendages.
 Students will be exposed to the basic aspects of skin anatomy and histology, of skin epidermis, dermis, dermal-epidermal junction and subcutaneous tissue, skin appendages of hair, sebaceous gland, sweet glands, and skin microvasculature and sensitive nerve endings, and to the relationships between structures, functions and diseases.

-Dermatoepidemiology (DER606): In this course students are introduced to the emerging discipline in skin epidemiology or Dermato-epidemiology, to obtain an overview of incidence rates and time trends of skin disorders in the United States and in the world.
-Students use biostatistical tools in data analysis including descriptive statistics, hypothesis testing, analysis of variance, and regression analysis.
+Dermato-epidemiology (DER606): Students will be introduced to the emerging discipline in skin epidemiology or Dermatoepidemiology, to obtain an overview of incidence rates and time trends of skin disorders in the US and in the world, learn biostatistical tools in data analysis including descriptive statistics, hypothesis testing, analysis of variance, and regression analysis.
 Students gain an appreciation for disparity in the disease outcomes among populations and various barriers contributing to current disparity.
-Students learn about various state and national registries for skin cancer and some other skin disorders available for database research.
+Students will also learn about various state and national registries for skin cancer and some other skin disorders available for database research.

 Dermatopharmacology (DER607): This course familiarizes students with the mechanisms of drug action, FDA-indications, off-label uses, safety and efficacy, side effects and necessary monitoring and important drug interactions relevant to topical and systemic medications used in dermatology.
 The course covers skin barrier and transdermal drug delivery (structure of the skin barrier, factors affecting the skin barrier, strategies to enhance transdermal drug delivery), major drugs used in dermatology including glucocorticosteroids, retinoids, antimicrobials, immunomodulators, agents used in oncology, hormonal therapy, other systemic medications (antimalarials, colchicine, dapsone, leukotriene inhibitors, antihistamines, thalidomide) and topic medications.